 During the 1950’s and 1960’s Stan and Jean lived continuously at Lambert Street, Yagoona, New South Wales, He continued to be employed as a timber worker and Jean was employed in weaving.

 By the 1970’s Jean and her teenage daughter had moved to Gibbons Street, Auburn, New South Wales.
-Stan suffered from degeneration of the heart; he had also developed pre senile dementia.
+At this time Stan was suffering from degeneration of the heart; he had also developed pre senile dementia.
 These medical conditions led to his admission to the nearby Glen Lynn Convalescent Home.

 Stanley Lloyd Hall died at the Glen Lynn Convalescent Home on 26th June 1973 and he was cremated at Rookwood, New South Wales, on 28th June 1973.